coder/docs/workspaces/preferences.md

 actions in your Coder workspace and interact with the service (e.g., push changes).
 Your administrator must configure OAuth for this feature to work.

-> The Linked Account process sends the request directly from your local machine's
+> During the linked account process, Coder sends requests directly from your
-> web browser to your Git Provider, if your orgization requires additional
+> local machine's web browser to your Git provider.
+If your organization
-> authentication like VPN, that will have to be started before running this process.
+> requires additional authentication (e.g., VPN), you must start this process
+> before linking your accounts.
+>
-> Note that this is a one-time user configuration e.g., like at onboarding, and
+> Note that linking your accounts is a one-time process, typically during
-> future git actions within Coder will operate within the Coder deployment's
+> onboarding.
+Future Git actions within Coder will operate within the Coder
-> network and not the local machine.
+> deployment's network, _not_ the local machine.

 ## Notifications